rarylson/anyconnect-macosx-menubar/README.md

     ```sh
     wget https://github.com/rarylson/cisco-anyconnect-macos-toolbar/raw/master/Resources.zip
     ```
-- Assuming that your Cisco AnyConnect Secure Mobility Client app is in `/Applications/Cisco`, and you've downloaded `Resources.zip` to `~/Downloads`, you can just run this:
+- Assuming that your Cisco AnyConnect Secure Mobility Client app is in `/Applications/Cisco`, and you've downloaded `Resources.zip` to the current directory, you can just run:
     ```sh
-    sudo unzip -j -d '/Applications/Cisco/Cisco AnyConnect Secure Mobility Client.app/Contents/Resources/' ~/Downloads/Resources.zip
+    sudo unzip -d '/Applications/Cisco/Cisco AnyConnect Secure Mobility Client.app/Contents/Resources/' Resources.zip
     ```

 ### Caveats

-- This doesn't change the software, just puts some more images in the application's resource folder. f you plan on switching back to the previous menu bar icon, just delete the new images.
+- This doesn't change the software, just puts some more images in the application's resource folder.
+If you plan on switching back to the previous menu bar icon, just delete the new images.

 License
 -------